mossglenn/MMM-Todoist-Multi/README.md

 Only display tasks with a due date within set number of days or are past due.

-`displayTasksWithinDays` days.
-For instance, setting this to 0 will only show tasks due today or overdue. , `displayTasksWithoutDue` controls those.

 -   **Possible values:** `-1` - `∞`
 -   **Default value:** `-1` (display all tasks)
 -   **Example:** `0` will only display tasks that are due today or are past due